Vlada955/BUM/README.md

 ![Nutrition](https://github.com/Vlada955/BUM/blob/master/app/src/demo/nutritionFragment.png)

-Fragmant that displays food and suplements the Trainee needs to take.
+Fragment that displays food and supplements the Trainee needs to take.
+Other fragments are not show since this is a work in progress.